Reformation in the Kingdom of Hungary: Vernacular culture

 The Reformation laid the foundation of the use of native languages in scholarly debates and brought about the first golden age of vernacular culture for the kingdom's most ethnic groups.
 Dévai Bíró completed the first study of the Hungarian language in 1538.
 Sylvester's translation of the New Testament was the first Hungarian book printed in Hungary.
-An Evangelical catechism was published in Slovakian in Bartfeld in 1581.
-Evangelical Slovakian pastors adopted a version of the Czech language for liturgical use, especially because many of them regarded the Czech Hussites as their forefathers.
+An Evangelical catechism was published in Slovak in Bartfeld in 1581.
+Evangelical Slovak pastors adopted a version of the Czech language for liturgical use, especially because many of them regarded the Czech Hussites as their forefathers.

 Protestants and Catholics alike attributed particular importance to education.
 The town council gained control of the parish schools in the Protestant towns.
 They established school authorities to oversee teaching programmes and relationship between teachers, schoolchildren and parents and appointed the town pastor to head it.
 Although individual teaching programmes and school regulations were compiled, they all followed patterns adopted from educational centers of Protestant Europe.
 The earliest school regulation was compiled by Stöckel at Bartfeld in 1540.
 Basic education included the study of catechism.
 The town's school offered the opportunity to learn to read, write and count.
 Humanities were taught at high schools, or gymnasia and only those who wanted to study at universities were required to learn theology.
 Protestant aristocrats established schools on their domains.
 In response, a Catholic synod ordered the establishment of elementary schools in each rural parish in 1560.